Tickets and Tours

 North Carolina History Center

-The NC History Center was established in 2010.
-It is a LEED certified building adjacent to the Tryon Palace grounds.
-Within is the Regional History Museum showcasing exhibits that highlight much of Eastern North Carolina’s remarkable history from colonial times into statehood, through the centuries thereafter into modern times, with exhibits and collections of artifacts.
-The Pepsi Family Center entices young people to discover what it was like to be living in a North Carolina coastal town in 1835.
+The NC History Center was established in 2010 and houses several exhibits and galleries.
+The Regional History Museum highlights much of Eastern North Carolina’s remarkable history from colonial times into statehood, through the centuries thereafter into modern times, with exhibits and collections of artifacts.
+The Pepsi Family Center interactive exhibit entices young people to discover what it was like to be living in a North Carolina coastal town in 1835.
 Other galleries, including the Duffy, Guion and Cannon offer special exhibits and collections for viewing.

 • Open Daily – Monday to Saturday; 10 a.m. to 5 p.m., and Sunday; Noon to 5 p.m.